brownman/meanio_user_experience/README.md

-meanio : user experience
+meanio : The command-line experience
 ----
-- how to use the command line for generate a new mean application/package  ?
+- how to use the cli for generate a new mean application/package  ?